-Mel Fish, 36, of Madison, Wisconsin, shares this advice for people who ware new to walking: “Just start.
+Mel Fish, 36, of Madison, Wisconsin, shares this advice for people who are new to walking: “Just start.
 Even if you mess up the first day or the next day, keep going.
 You can always start again.
 Just because you have one hiccup doesn’t mean that’s the end.
 You can always keep going.”

 It’s advice they follow themselves.
 “When I’ve put in a 12-hour day at work, sometimes I don’t want to work out the next morning because I’m so exhausted.
-But even if I get up and walk for five minutes, that’s more than I would have done if I had stayed in bed longer,” she said.
+But even if I get up and walk for five minutes, that’s more than I would have done if I had stayed in bed longer,” she says.

 The strategy is working for them.
 By working out in the mornings, walking or biking later in the day, cutting back on carbs and practicing intermittent fasting, they’ve dropped their weight to 146 pounds and seen improvements in arthritis pain, muscle tone, energy levels and asthma symptoms.